ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

     :align: center
     :alt: Turtlebot in the sonoma raceway

-Finally run the turtle teleop key node to teleoperate the simulated Turtlebot:
+Finally run the teleop twist keyboard node to teleoperate the simulated Turtlebot:

 .. code-block:: bash